OJ Simpson, fallen football hero acquitted of murder in ‘trial of the century,’ dies at 76 - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 Simpson played 11 NFL seasons, nine of them with the Buffalo Bills, where he became known as “The Juice” on an offensive line known as “The Electric Company.”
 He won four NFL rushing titles, rushed for 11,236 yards in his career, scored 76 touchdowns and played in five Pro Bowls.
 His best season was 1973, when he ran for 2,003 yards — the first running back to break the 2,000-yard rushing mark.

-“I was part of the history of the game,” he said years later, recalling that season.
+“I was part of the history of the game,” he said years later.
 “If I did nothing else in my life, I’d made my mark.”

 Of course, Simpson went on to other fame.

-One of the artifacts of his murder trial, the carefully tailored tan suit he wore when he was acquitted, was later donated and placed on display at the Newseum in Washington, D.C.
+One of the artifacts of his murder trial, the carefully tailored tan suit he wore when acquitted, was later donated and placed on display at the Newseum in Washington.
 Simpson had been told the suit would be in the hotel room in Las Vegas, but it turned out it wasn’t there.

 Orenthal James Simpson was born July 9, 1947, in San Francisco, where he grew up in government-subsidized housing projects.